 David G. Knitter spoke during the Conduct A Better Deposition in Trust and Estates Litigation session at the 87th Annual Meeting of the State Bar of California, San Diego California, September 2014.

 This program was to provide practical tips for preparing and conducting a witness deposition.
 Learn the different approaches and proven techniques, and leave armed with practical tips that you can immediately apply in your law practice.

 Legal Assistance for Seniors hosted its 7th Annual Conference on Elder Abuse on May 21, 2012, at the UC Hastings College of the Law in San Francisco.
 David G. Knitter took part in this year’s Conference.
 The title of David’s session was “Undue Influence — How to Identify Who is the Con” presented to professionals working in fields related to aging, family violence and elder abuse.

-More than 280 participants spanning a wide range of disciplines— Continue reading 2012 7th Annual Conference on Elder Abuse
+More than 280 participants spanning a wide range of disciplines—

 Legal Assistance for Seniors (LAS) hosts its 6th Annual Conference on Elder Abuse.
 This state-wide conference is an essential educational and networking opportunity for attorneys, social workers and medical professionals, as well as law enforcement officials and government agencies who work in the field of aging and elder abuse.

 This year David G. Knitter presented a session titled, “Understanding & Proving Undue Influence to Fight Elder Abuse”.